Use of study data

 An additional condition is required for any processing of special personal data.
 Special personal data used in the study will include health data and data on ethnicity.
 The condition under which the data linkage request for special personal data is submitted is: “Processing is necessary for archiving in the public interest, scientific or historical research purposes or statistical purposes based on UK law.”

 Electronic health record data covering the period 1 April 2019-31 March 2023 have been requested.
 The linked data will be retained only for as long as they remain useful to the study, after which they will be deleted.
 The University of Bristol and LSHTM will not see any personal data.
 They will access the de-identified data through secure environments.
-The data linkage has received ethical approval from the Confidential Advisory Group (22/CAG/0130) and East of England – Cambridge South Research Ethics Committee (23/EE/0013).

 Please also see the COVID-19 Schools Infection Survey: Privacy, Cookie, and Accessibility Information on ONS’s website, which includes more information on the purposes for which data are collected, the storage of the data, and who to contact about use of your data, relevant for SIS participants and their families.